andreaskoch/Introduction-to-Distributed-Source-Code-Management-with-git/presentation.md

 ### Key features of git

-- Filesystem-based: Git does not track single files but a whole filesystem/folder structure by their content
+- Git does not track single files but a whole filesystem/folder structure by its content
-- No central servers
+- Git is distributed without a central server
 - Every repository contains the complete history
-- Rapid branching and merging
+- Git is optimized for rapid branching and merging
 - Easy synchronization with other repositories over existing protocols such as http, ftp, rsync or ssh

 ---

-### Distributed
+### Distributed Version Control

 > Being distributed very much means that you do not have one central
 > location that keeps track of your data.
 No single place is more